m-lab/website/_posts/blog/2021-02-22-evolution-of-annotations.md

 that's right.
 And, pre-2017 the annotation-service is using  maxmind geo1 format.

 critzo  9:50 AM
 Thanks for this.
 I think it might be relevant to draft this into a blog post about the history of our annotation services and formats, with a mind toward explaining what work is happening now.

+Yes, uuid-annotator is basically the replacement for annotation-service.
+11:36
+Yes, uuid-annotator is used for the ndt7 datatype, and will soon be for other datatypes.
+11:36
+Yes, the uuid-annotator uses the geo2 maxmind database.

+pre aug 2017 		first gen maxmind GeoIP format 1
+			(internal to google pipeline)
+aug 2017 - march 2020	annotation-service deployed, uses maxmind Geolite2
+March 2020		UUID annotator introduced.
+			Clients are identified at the time they connect to our servers.

+Goals/Tasks:
+- retire annotation service
+- reconcile geo1 - geo2 region names
+- fix server geolocation information returned by annotation service